deep-research/victorslibrary-gridsome/content/song/the-invasion-of-the-telepathic-squirrels.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-invasion-of-the-telepathic-squirrels">The Invasion of the Telepathic Squirrels</g-link>

 ### Lyrics